kimeshan/mixpanel-puller/README.md

 ##Testing

-###Limiting events
-Since the raw data export is pulling over 100 000 events per day, for testing purposes the script is setup to write just the first 1000 to database tables - so the sample results can be seen quickly.
-This allows the script to complete much faster than it would when pulling 100 000 events and inserting 2.5 million properties.

 ###Date ranges
 By default **funnels_script.py** will pull funnel data for the previous seven days while the **raw_export_script.py** will pull event data for the previous day.
 These date ranges can also be changed by editing the appropriate variables, so that data for other date ranges can be pulled as required.

-Furthermore, we can also be easily modify the source code to pass the date ranges as arguments from the command line if that is preferred.
-For testing purposes and this demo, the default date ranges should be sufficient and meets the specification provided.

 ##Lift off!
 Once you have installed the dependencies and changed the relevant variables as described above, go ahead and run the scripts!